nhcarrigan/becca-docs/docs/privacy-policy.md

 **Visibility**: This data is publicly visible through the `/community starcount` command.

-**Optout**: You can opt out of this data collection by request in our [support server](https://chat.nhcarrigan.com).
+**Optout**: You can opt out of this data collection by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
 Your data for a specific server is automatically deleted when you leave that server.

 ### Usage Tracking